Georgi Alexandrov Stankov, January 19, 2012

 Now that we have clarified that the current incarnation as earthly personality is not identical with the previous incarnations of the soul – they are also distinct personalities – we need to clarify how all incarnations exist simultaneously.

 We have already clarified that conventional time and space are one and the same.
-In our human point of view, due to the retarded sequential operation of our brain, we perceive all incarnations as if they are running consecutively in the conventional time (t): The individual incarnations are thus separated by time intervals.
-In this case, we are equally entitled to say that the incarnations of a soul are spatially separated, because we have proven that conventional time and space are synonyms.
+From our limited human perspective, due to the retarded sequential operation of our brain, we perceive all incarnations as if they are running consecutively in the conventional time (t): The individual incarnations are thus separated by time intervals.
+In this case, we are equally entitled to say that the incarnations of a soul are spatially separated because we have proved that conventional time and space are synonyms.

 The various incarnations, however, are dependent on the communication with light signals, which propagate with the finite speed of light c.
 From the 3D view of the individual incarnations, the speed of light proves to be the only criterion for simultaneity.
 In order to guarantee this simultaneity some incarnations must have already died on some planets, while others must have not yet been born, so that they can be reached by the light beam during the same period of their lives.

-From the perspective of the soul, these incarnations occur in a successive manner, although this is irrelevant, because in the astral worlds, there is no past and future, but only the Eternal Now.
-Other way around: any information from the 3D universe, in which we live, is information from the past, even if we perceive it only in the future.
+From the perspective of the soul, these incarnations occur in a successive manner, although this is irrelevant because, in the astral worlds, there is no past and future but only the Eternal Now.
+The other way around: any information from the 3D universe, in which we live, is information from the past, even if we perceive it only in the future.

 To deepen our understanding of the simultaneity of all incarnations of a soul, we will fall back to our example with the metropolitan trains on a railway line.
 The trains we can imagine then as the individual incarnations (lives) and the railway line with its environment as the earth.
 The travelers are the incarnated souls, who are spatially and temporally separated from each other.
 From their perspective, their journey (life) in the train runs as a unique event.